 December 24, 2015

 We rack our brains trying to figure out what we said that changed things.
+Did we do something that accidently offended someone?
 Why would this person turn on me?
 What could I have said to upset them?

 We come up with all sorts of scandalous theories, we stretch our imagination to put together a plausible explanation for what may have happened.
 We bring other people into our mental game trying to make sense of it all.

 Perhaps it was Joe at the post office who told Alice to throw my package away because he was upset with me for dating a woman he was after...and that is why my package never arrived!

 But we avoid the obvious.
 We avoid just contacting the person directly and asking them, "Did I do something to offend you.
 I get the feeling that something is wrong, is it all in my imagination or did something happen, because this is killing me, and I need my peace of mind."

 And usually, it all turns out to be one big mistake, a misunderstanding.
 Someone was busy at work and simply forgot to take care of something that had promised you.
 There is always a logical explanation.
 Perhaps it was a language issue, someone not speaking English as a first language, or a cultural issue.